UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/kpop_gpi.rst

 it is always possible to use the KPOP functions by manually defining the inputs.
 These constraints are:

-* The instrument class should be able to read processed data saved using its savedata() method.
+    - The instrument class should be able to read processed data saved using its savedata() method.
-    * This can involve saving the dn2contrast array in the fits file headers.
+        - This can involve saving the dn2contrast array in the fits file headers.
-* The calibrate_output() should be properly implemented.
+    - The calibrate_output() should be properly implemented.
-* A object_name attribute should be defined with the name of the star following Simbad syntax.
+    - A object_name attribute should be defined with the name of the star following Simbad syntax.

 Architecture
 --------------------------
-Each task (i.e. calculate matched filter, calculate SNR, ...) is represented with an object.
+Each KPOP module is a class ihnerited from :py:class:`pyklip.kpp.utils.kppSuperClass`.
-All KPOP inherit from the same object :py:class:`pyklip.kpp.utils.kppSuperClass`, which normalizes the function calls.
+All KPOP inherit from the same object, which normalizes the function calls.

 The parameter of the task are defined when instantiating the object.
 The :meth:`pyklip.kpp.utils.kppSuperClass.initialize` method will then read the files and update the object's attributes.
 Then, :meth:`pyklip.kpp.utils.kppSuperClass.calculate()` will process the file(s) and return the final product.